mozilla/mozdownload/README.md

 ### Examples

-Download the latest official Firefox release for your platform (as long as there is no 64bit build of Firefox for Windows64, users on that platform have to download the 32bit build):
+Download the latest official Firefox release for your platform:

     mozdownload --version=latest

+Download the latest official Firefox beta release for your platform:

+    mozdownload --version=latest-beta

+Download the latest official Firefox esr release for your platform:

+    mozdownload --version=latest-esr

+Download the latest Firefox release candidate for your platform:

+    mozdownload --type candidate --version=latest

 Download the latest Firefox Aurora build for Windows (32bit):